 The information gathered in this process can be used to develop a skills and experience matrix, or competency map, as a visual tool for planning the best use of an experts skills as they help to serve the peaks of demand on your team.

 How do I say that?
 For example, If the expert/contractor says “I’m really good at negotiating in stressful situations and still getting priorities achieved.”
 You can ask for more details by saying, “When did you do that?
 How did you manage that?
 Was it successful?
 If it wasn’t, why not?
 What would you do differently next time?”

 Time spent at the beginning of a contract to get a clear understanding of expectations on both sides of the work arrangement will prove a valuable investment for contractors and management.
 An informed assessment of team priorities and the best skills fit a contractor can add to projects will help to provide the scaffolding for a successful engagement.

-In our next blog, Virginia Williams will give some helpful advice for maintaining a clear flow of communication throughout a project and give some insight on the best approach for regular check-ins.
+In our next blog, we'll give you some helpful advice for maintaining a clear flow of communication throughout a project and give some insight on the best approach for regular check-ins.

 For specific advice on navigating contract work arrangements book a phone chat with the experts at Embedded Expertise today.